aemrobe/responsive-design-layout-challenge-2/README.md

 I have
 ** upper part **
-which have a class of the .intro-content it contain one h1 element and one p element.
+which have a class of the .intro-content it contain one h1 element and one p element and I call these elements the upper elements.

 ```
    HTML